osu-crypto/libOTe/libOTe/Vole/LogVole/AUDIT.md

 - A negative extended test, kept out of normal CI, can demonstrate that using a uniform `r1` violates the truncation noise budget for ordinary parameters.

-## LV-AUDIT-005: Possible double CRT lift in recursive digest/key handling
+## LV-AUDIT-005: Double CRT lift in recursive digest/key handling

-Status: open
+Status: fixed

 Concern:

 The receiver-side digest unbundle currently multiplies each RNS limb by the CRT lift factor `q / q_j`.
 The sender-side recursive offline input also applies the same lift convention to the retained limb.
-Denoise/recombine appears to remove one lift factor.
-This raises a paper-vs-implementation question: are both lifts intentional representation choices, or is one extra?
+That gives an extra uncompensated lift factor in the recursive `gamma == tau` path.

 Lucian's concern:

-If the receiver lifts its input, then the receiver is multiplying a ciphertext by a polynomial with large coefficients.
-That can overflow the intended noise budget.
-Normal correctness tests passing does not rule this out because they mostly test implementation self-consistency and use small/friendly inputs.
+Lucian confirmed that clean-ot has the same issue.
+The receiver-side lift is accounted for by the LENC leaf scaling/de-lift and denoise path.
+The sender-side lift in `rep_offline_sender_input` is not matched for the recursive `gamma == tau` branch, giving an unintended extra factor.
+The issue was mostly invisible because the default recursive tests used `tau_hi == 1`.

 Current state:

-The current port matches clean-ot's apparent convention.
-We have not changed it while waiting for Lucian's read.
+The receiver-side unbundle still lifts one limb, matching the current LENC/denoise representation.
+The sender-side recursive input no longer applies the CRT lift in the `gamma == tau` branch; it isolates the selected RNS limb and leaves that residue unscaled.

 Relevant files: